Gonadotropins: Injectable Fertility Medications for Ovarian Stimulation

 Gonadotropins Even More Successful than Clomid in Ovarian Stimulation

 Patients may experience side effects when taking gonadotropins.
 These side effects include bloating, cysts, pregnancies with multiples, and sometimes a very rare condition known as ovarian hyperstimulation syndrome.
-However, Ovation Fertility partner physicians carefully monitor patients to keep the risk of side effects low.
+However, Ovation partner physicians carefully monitor patients to keep the risk of side effects low.